serval-uni-lu/upNNF/capkc/README.md

 ## Usage

-To use our approach, the `capkc`, and `D4` projects will need to be compiled by following the instructions in the respective folders.
+To use our approach, the `capkc`, and `D4` projects will need to be compiled by following the instructions outlined below.
+`D4` also has instructions in its respective folder.

 ### Dependencies